Bridging factor and sparse models: Theoretical Results

-\begin{Rem} As opposed to the case of testing covariance, when testing partial covariance in high-dimensional setup, the sparse structure plays a role in terms of $\widetilde{s}_0$ appearing in the rates (c.2) and (c.3).
-Therefore, these assumptions restricts the cases when the proposed partial covariance test has the correct asymptotic size.
-For instance, in the case of a complete dense partial covariance structure, i.e, all the regressors are active in all LASSO regressions we are likely to have $\widetilde{s}_0$ of order of $n$ and, therefore, $(c.2)$ and $(c.3)$ are not expected to hold. \end{Rem}
+\begin{Rem} As opposed to the case of testing covariance, when testing partial covariance in high dimensions, the sparse structure plays a role in terms of $\widetilde{s}_0$ appearing in the conditions (b) and (c).
+Therefore, these assumptions restrict the cases where the proposed partial covariance test has the correct asymptotic size.
+For instance, in the case of a complete dense partial covariance structure, we are likely to have $\widetilde{s}_0$ of the order of $n$ and, therefore, conditions $(b)$ and $(c)$ are not expected to hold. \end{Rem}